9+ Can’t-Miss School Events for Your Parent Group

 Breakfast-theme events are a simple and inexpensive way to welcome parents who are new to your school and give them a chance to spend some time with their children during the school day.
 While the doughnuts and muffins themes are among the easiest to orchestrate, your parent group could serve whatever it wishes (fruit and bagels, for example).

 Helpful tips: This is an event that can be as elaborate or as simple as you choose.
-For example, you might organize simple crafts or even a small holiday shopping area to take place during the breakfast.
+For example, you might organize simple crafts, or even a small holiday shopping area to take place during the event.
 But whatever you decide, it’s almost a guarantee that it will get crowded.
 Make sure you have plenty of volunteers on hand for crowd control, and consider handing numbers to families and calling them up for their photos in groups.

 100th Day of School